 The very next day though a group of us from Luton travelled up to Bedford town centre where a group of racist skinheads had been making a nuisance of themselves.
 As we gave out our leaflets in the name of 'People of Bedfordshire Against Racism' there was a a brief stand off with far right skins and anti-fascists squaring up to each other before the former moved off.
 Afterwards we went for a drink at a local gay pub, The Barley Mow, another first for me.

 |'People of Bedfordshire Against Racism - Day of Action, Sat 7th June... your support in the fight against racism is needed'|

 (reverse of Luton Anti Nazi League leaflet reproduced above)

-I heard a first account of the Southall events soon after, when I went to a Luton Anti Nazi League meeting with Balwinder Singh from Southall ANL.
+I heard a first hand account of the Southall events soon after, when I went to a Luton Anti Nazi League meeting with Balwinder Singh from Southall ANL.
 There were also speakers from Luton Trades Council (Jim Thakoordin) and the Pakistani Workers Association, and a collection for the Southall Defence Fund.

 |Leaflet for Luton Anti Nazi League meeting, 14 July 1979 'Learn the lessons of Southall'|